benjamshu/langdev/jsv/osv/0010/README.md

 ## Orthography: ##

-SEVENSI FIRST-IN-DEVELOPMENT uses korean hangul as its writing system.
+OLD SEVENSI uses korean hangul as its writing system.
 Some sounds have changed to match sevensian phonology.

 ### Initials: ###